-5. Start your virtual machine and test performance.
+5. Start your virtual machine and test its performance.

 Possible solutions for Windows virtual machines

 - Install all pending Windows updates.
-Then restart a virtual machine two-three times to apply changes completely.
+Then perform a restart of the virtual machine two-three times to fully apply changes.

-Users who use their virtual machines rarely may encounter slowness and other performance issues after starting a virtual machine if it hasn't been used for a long time.
-From our side, we recommend giving Windows some time to finish doing necessary internal jobs and other required maintenance tasks.
-If Windows still working slowly, check Task Manager as described below to find out the reason for CPU consumption.
+Users who rarely make use of their virtual machines may encounter slowness and other performance issues after starting a virtual machine if it hasn't been used for a long time.
+Our recommendation is for users to wait for some time to enable Windows complete necessary internal jobs and other required maintenance tasks.
+If Windows still exhibits slow performance, check Task Manager as described below to find out the reason for high CPU consumption.

-Once you determine what process of Windows program consumes a sufficient amount of CPU, you may refer to the software manufacturer's knowledge base to find more information about the process and the consequence of disabling the process.
-You can take a snapshot (Actions > Take a snapshot) of the VM to stay on the safe side and disable the top process, e.g. you can follow the steps from this article to disable the Microsoft Compatibility Telemetry service shown on the screenshot above.
+Once you determine the Windows program process responsible for consuming a sufficient amount of CPU, you may refer to the software manufacturer's knowledge base to find more information about the process and the consequence of disabling the process.
+You can take a snapshot (Actions > Take a snapshot) of the virtual machine to stay on the safe side and disable the top process, e.g. you can follow the steps from this article to disable the Microsoft Compatibility Telemetry service shown in the screenshot above.
 For some types of software, like video or photo editing, CAD, or video games, high CPU usage is a common operating condition.

-- Try to run a clean boot to exclude possible third-party applications influence.
+- Try to run a clean boot to exclude possible third-party application influence.

-- Try checking a Windows virtual hard drive as described in KB115549.
+- Try checking for errors present in the Windows virtual hard drive as described in KB115549.

 Perform defragmentation on your Windows virtual hard drive as described here.